pipclark/Automated-running-of-multiple-SESSA-files-XPS-AES/README.md

 Note that this can sometimes be hidden behind other windows on your computer.
 Especially if you did anything else while the simulation is running.
 My best advice is to run with the sound of your computer on, so you can hear when this window pops up and then find it by minimzing windows until you see it.

-Please note the simulations can take a very long time if you have a lot of elements and have a convergence factor or 1E-4 If you set
+Please note the simulations can take a very long time if you have a lot of elements and have a convergence factor lower than 1E-4

 Part V:
 Once all simulations are run, you get an excel file created in a results folder inside the session files folder.